rumialirome-ship-it/A-babaexch/README.md

 ---

-### **Updating The Database Safely (Migrations)**

-As new features are added to the application, the database structure (schema) may need to change (e.g., adding a new column to a table).
-Wiping the database is not an option in a production environment with live user data.

-To solve this, a **migration script** has been provided.
-This script safely inspects your existing database and applies only the necessary changes without deleting any data.

-**When should you run this?**
-You should run the migration script as part of your update process, *before* restarting the backend with the new code.
-This ensures the database is ready for the updated application logic.

-**How to run it:**
-1. Connect to your server via SSH.
-2. Navigate to the backend directory:
-    ```bash
-    cd /var/www/html/A-babaexch/backend
-    ```
-3. Run the migration command:
-    ```bash
-    npm run db:migrate
-    ```
-The script will print out which changes, if any, were applied.
-It is safe to run this command multiple times; it will not make the same change twice.

----

 ### **Updating the Application**

 When you have new code changes to deploy, follow these steps to ensure they are applied correctly.

 1.  **Upload New Files**:
     Use `scp` or another method to transfer your updated files to the server, overwriting the old ones.
+For example, to update the backend:
+    ```bash
+    # On your local machine
+    scp -r /path/to/your/local/project/backend/* your_username@your_server_ip:/var/www/html/A-babaexch/backend/
+    ```

 2.  **Rebuild Frontend (if necessary)**:
     If you made changes to the frontend code (any file outside the `backend` directory), you must create a new build.